rsksmart/RSKIPs/IPs/RSKIP419.md

 - Transaction hash without signatures matches the record in the `svpFundTxHashUnsigned` storage entry

-Once everything is verified, the transaction will be registered and the transaction hash will be saved in a new storage entry, `svpFundTxHashSigned`.
+Once everything is verified, the transaction will be registered and the transaction hash will be saved in a new storage entry, `svpFundTxSigned`.
 Also, the `svpFundTxHashUnsigned` will be removed from the storage.
 The funding transaction hash signed being saved means that the proof transaction can be created.

 #### Proof transaction creation or validation process failure

-A new method, `processPowpegChangeValidation` will be called from the `updateCollections` method.
+A new method, `updateSvpState` will be called from the `updateCollections` method.

-The `processPowpegChangeValidation` will perform some actions if a proposed federation exists depending on this two scenarios:
+The `updateSvpState` will perform some actions if a proposed federation exists depending on this two scenarios:
 - SVP period ended.
 Since the `proposedFederation` still exists, this implies the proof transaction was not received, and therefore that the validation was not successful
     -  The Bridge will emit a new event,